Contestants

 What to know

-ICE will give out $10,000 in cash and prizes to winners.
-The Main Event (The Business Plan Competition), a case competition and an elevator pitch competition will reward winners with cash & prizes!
+ICE will give out $20,000 in cash and prizes to winners if the entrepreneurship competition.
+A case competition and an elevator pitch competition will also reward winners with cash & prizes!
 ICE is an Undergraduate Competition for students from all around the globe.
 Any undergraduate student from any University can participate.

-Miscellaneous cash and prizes to teams for their uniqueness, social responsibility etc… totals $500.
+Additional prizes to teams for their uniqueness, social responsibility etc… will be awarded.

 Case Competition:

-There will be a Case Competitions for teams who do not make it to the finals of the business plan competition.
+There will be a case competition for those who do not advance to the finals.
+Prizes TBD

 Elevator Pitch Competition: